akkupy/codeDump/CONTRIBUTING.md

 - Select your preferred programming language folder.
 - Either fix the codes that are mentioned on issues or create a small program on your preferred language and create a pull request.
+- NOTE : Use the respective language folders for committing your code.
 - Happy Coding :)